21lik/react-calculator/README.md

 * MR: Recall the latest memory entry.
 * M+: Add the current value on the calculator display to the latest memory entry.
 * M-: Subtract the current value on the calculator display from the latest memory entry.
-* MS: Store the current value on the calculator display into the memory database.
+* MS: Store the current value on the calculator display in the memory database.
 * M: Toggle the display for the memory list.
 This list is updated whenever the database is updated.

-When the memory list is shown, each entry consists of a timestamp, the value (in bold), and the word “Recall” that can be pressed to recall that memory entry to the calculator.
+When the memory list is shown, each entry consists of a timestamp, the value (in bold), and the word "Recall" that can be pressed to recall that memory entry to the calculator.

-I also created a Django application for the history, but it has not been implemented thus far.
+I also created a Django application for the history, but it has yet to be implemented.

 ## Running the Application